Pylons/pyramid/docs/tutorials/wiki2/definingviews.rst

    :language: html

 This template is used by ``add_page()`` and ``edit_page()`` for adding and editing a wiki page.
 It displays a page containing a form that includes:

-- A 10 row by 60 column ``textarea`` field named ``body`` that is filled with any existing page data when it is rendered (rows 46-47).
+- A 10 row by 60 column ``textarea`` field named ``body`` that is filled with any existing page data when it is rendered (line 45).
-- A submit button that has the name ``form.submitted`` (row 48).
+- A submit button that has the name ``form.submitted`` (line 48).

-The form POSTs back to the "save_url" argument supplied by the view (row 43).
+The form POSTs back to the ``save_url`` argument supplied by the view (line 43).
 The view will use the ``body`` and ``form.submitted`` values.

 .. note:: Our templates use a ``request`` object that